Become business smart!

 2. Getting orders ready to your supplier/vendor- Now that orders are all taken you will need to submit them to your wholesaler or food center you might be dealing with one, two, or even more suppliers depending on who has what, that's how you will send out your purchase orders.
 This is done in 2 ways via phone or fax.

 3. stocking trucks- This is the part that will build those muscles up organizing your purchase orders is very crucial I repeat crucial, not being organized can have some bad setbacks like misplacing items for customers because it’s hidden in the back of the orders and you didn't see it, That's a sale lost and a customer disappointed.
 Second time management, getting orders out efficiently will not only get you home faster but will allow you to determine whether or not you can add more customers to your route…adding one or two more clients weekly can increase your sales up to an extra $3000-$7500 a week, not bad right?

 4. Delivering inventory - once yours all are set up in the order you can start your route and start delivering now depending on how you set it up you can either have customers sign off the order and collect later or you can collect when items are delivered.
 Once food distribution businesses build a relationship with their customer they have them sign off and they head out, this helps them finish a route quicker.

-6. managing customer returns - when collecting balances from clients you may have some returns that are known as unwanted items or out of date products, you might have to take the loss depending on what deal is structured with your supplier, if the item is totally new then you can simply get credit from your wholesaler.
+6. managing customer returns - when collecting balances from clients you may have some returns that are known as unwanted items or out-of-date products, you might have to take the loss depending on what deal is structured with your supplier, if the item is new then you can simply get credit from your wholesaler.